 The main idea behind continuous integration is that it improves code quality, lessens the length of the development cycle, and reduces costs.
 Those main business metrics are the reason it’s done.

-The Jenkins deploy automation runner can be set off be any series of events.
+The Jenkins deploy automation runner can be set off by any series of events.
 These are usually time-based or related to steps in the commit chain.
 You might decide to back up a database at 3 am, or you could run tests after each commit.
-With Jenkins, it’s easy to have exactly what you need to be done, in the order you need it in.
+With Jenkins, it’s easy to have exactly what you need to be done in the order you need it.

 Normally, you’ll use the Jenkins management console to orchestrate activities.
 You can set off scripts or run commands based on whatever criteria you desire.
 The most common use case is to run tests after a code commit.

-You devise a webhook fro Github, to run some commands in your Jenkins activity manager, like running tests.
+You devise a webhook from Github to run some commands in your Jenkins activity manager, like running tests.
 Then the results can be piped back out to a report view.
-Jenkins automated deployment makes the whole process easy to understand and control.
+Jenkins’s automated deployment makes the whole process easy to understand and control.

 The “build pipeline” refers to the series of steps that Jenkins does as the commit comes in.
 Depending on the complexity of the project, this can be a simple or complex process.

 Typically, the regression test suite will be run on cloud-based servers.
-The report is then fed back to Jenkins and the Git marked as “passed” or “tests not passed.”
-This gives developers instant understanding of the nature of the commit.
-A lead developer can manage merges this way, but only allowing those branches that pass the test to enter the mainstream.
+The report is then fed back to Jenkins, and the Git is marked as “passed” or “tests not passed.”
+This gives developers an instant understanding of the nature of the commit.
+A lead developer can manage merges this way but only allow those branches that pass the test to enter the mainstream.